 The emancipation of the child started a revolution in dress that would eventually lead to greater freedom and informality in clothing for both adults and children.
 In the late 18th and early 19th centuries true children's wear emerged.
 This form of dress bore no resemblance to adult clothes and aimed to provide comfort and convenience for the young.
 Styles included the light-colored cotton "skeleton suit" for boys and the uncorseted high-waisted dress for girls, both of which were to have a strong impact on later adult styles.

 The pendulum swung back to discomfort in the 1820s when children were again subjected to the whims of adult fashions.
 The industrial revolution enabled a rising middle class to practice a new level of ostentation, in which children were again used to indicate the social status of their parents.
 Victorian materialism put girls back into crinolines and bustles, and both young boys and girls into stays, long hair and numerous petticoats.
 Older boys wore tunics, short pants, trousers and a variety of military-style uniforms, which at times provided ease and comfort.
 However the emphasis was no longer on the child's welfare and needs.
-Children were dressed in elaborate garments and hats, high-heeled narrow shoes, and heavy, stiff, dark fabrics until the end of the 19th century, despite the opposition of dress reformers.
+Children were dressed in elaborate garments and hats, high-heeled narrow shoes, and heavy, stiff dark fabrics until the end of the 19th century, despite the opposition of dress reformers.

-During the 19th century child labor laws and social welfare programs began to remedy the numerous wrongs inflicted on children, but the next great social change did not occur until the 20th century when the First World War triggered a relaxation of manners and simplification of dress for all age groups.
+During the 19th century child labor laws and social welfare programs began to remedy the numerous wrongs inflicted on children, but the next great social change did not occur until the 20th century when World War I triggered a relaxation of manners and simplification of dress for all age groups.
 An interest in psychology in the 1920s brought about revised attitudes toward children and their development.
 At the same time, a new fashion for sports, fresh air and sunshine, and the growing ready-to-wear industry contributed to the adoption by adults of simpler, more comfortable, active styles that had been devised for children.
 The cult of youth would become the dominant social trend of the later 20th century and sportswear would blur the differences between children and adult styles.